Low-Autocorrelation Binary Sequences: On Improved Merit Factors and Runtime Predictions to Achieve Them: Acknowledgments

 This work was supported in part by the Slovenian Research Agency under program P2-0041: Computer Systems, Methodologies, and Intelligent Services.\\

 We gratefully acknowledge the cooperation of Jos\'{e} E. Gallardo, Carlos Cotta and Antonio J. Fern\'{a}ndez in providing the source code of solvers \lMAts\ and \lssMAts.

-We also thank for the generous advice and encouragement offered by Dr. Jacob Bernasconi.
+We also thank for the generous advice and encouragement offered by Dr.~Jacob Bernasconi.
+The comments from anonymous reviewers helped to clarify a number of points in the paper.
 For the presentation of results, we were greatly influenced by the features offered in R~\cite{WEB-Project-R} and the arguments in~\cite{Lib-OPUS-book-2006-Tufte-Beautiful_Evidence}.